Despite boost from unexpected sources, Red Sox should trade for third baseman

 But that shouldn't stop the Red Sox from trading for a third baseman before July 31.

-If the Sox wind up defending their division title -- and they have gained 8 1/2 games on the New York Yankees since June 13, going from a four-game deficit to a 4 1/2-game lead -- they will owe a debt of gratitude to Marrero and Lin, who have come up from the minors and stabilized the least productive position on the field.
+If the Sox wind up defending their division title -- and they have gained 8½ games on the New York Yankees since June 13, going from a four-game deficit to a 4½-game lead -- they will owe a debt of gratitude to Marrero and Lin, who have come up from the minors and stabilized the least productive position on the field.

 Actually, that's selling them short.
 Marrero and Lin have brought an energy to the bottom of the order that Pablo Sandoval (remember him?) is unable to provide.
 That's why Sandoval was sent on a minor league rehab assignment after he recovered from a brief bout with an inner ear infection, of all things.
 Dombrowski and manager John Farrell realize the Sox are a better team with the Panda on the farm.